javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( num.toFixed(5) ); // "12.34000", added zeroes to make exactly 5 digits
     ```

-    We can convert it to a number using the unary plus or a `Number()` call: `+num.toFixed(5)`.
+    We can convert it to a number using the unary plus or a `Number()` call, e.g write `+num.toFixed(5)`.

 ## Imprecise calculations

 Internally, a number is represented in 64-bit format [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754-2008_revision), so there are exactly 64 bits to store a number: 52 of them are used to store the digits, 11 of them store the position of the decimal point (they are zero for integer numbers), and 1 bit is for the sign.

-If a number is too big, it would overflow the 64-bit storage, potentially giving an infinity:
+If a number is really huge, it may overflow the 64-bit storage and become a special numeric value `Infinity`:

 ```js run
 alert( 1e500 ); // Infinity